 For the first time in a while, I have a number of losses to report, and the 2nd quarter is not off to an auspicious start, either.

 Overall, The PoF Portfolio suffered a drop of 1.17% as compared to a 1.22% decline in the S&P 500.
 So no significant difference there.
-Data and screenshots are from Personal Capital, my preferred method of tracking my portfolio’s performance and updating the spreadsheet above with one login.
+Data and screenshots are from Empower, my preferred method of tracking my portfolio’s performance and updating the spreadsheet above with one login.

 A lone bright spot was the performance of the Emerging Markets Index, returning 2.08%

 The mid-cap index broke even for me, with a return of zero.
 Could have been worse.

 Bonds performed worse.
 It was a “smooth ride,” but a downhill one, for a loss of 2.12%.
 Could have been worse.

 The biggest loser of the bunch was the REIT index, losing 8.13% in the first quarter of 2018.
 People worry about the risk involved with Crowdfunded Real Estate, but there’s clearly risk associated with any form of real estate.
 This particular index fund lost 78% of its value in the Great Recession, and Joseph Hogue lost his shirt investing in single-family homes.

 How much are we on pace to spend in 2018?
 Could it be $60,000?

 Well, it could be if we didn’t travel so much.
 So far, I’ve paid my way to Florida and New York*, and the four of us spend most of February in Hawaii.
 Traveling and sightseeing in Hawaii is not the most frugal thing to do, particularly when island hopping.